 - The Department of Commerce (COM) regulates a diverse range of industries and professions in the state.
 It also regulates the liquor industry and portions of the state's medical marijuana program.
-In addition, COM houses the State Fire Marshal's Office. - ➤ Total budget recommendations are approximately \$278.1 million in FY 2024 and \$275.0 million in FY 2025. - The Department operates with no GRF money. - Almost all of the budget is funded through fees from regulated businesses and professions. - ➤ H.B.
-33 provides funding for COM to continue investment in information technology (IT) infrastructure for the divisions of Real Estate and Professional Licensing, Unclaimed Funds, Financial Institutions, Securities, and the State Fire Marshal. - ➤ The Governor's proposal creates a new Division of Marijuana Control within COM and consolidates the oversight of the Medical Marijuana Control Program currently under COM and the Pharmacy Board with the Division.
+In addition, COM houses the State Fire Marshal's Office. - The budget includes total appropriations of \$278.1 million in FY 2024 and \$275.0 million in FY 2025. - The Department operates with no GRF money. - Almost all of the budget is funded through fees from regulated businesses and professions. - ➤ H.B.
+33 provides funding for COM to continue investment in information technology (IT) infrastructure for the divisions of Real Estate and Professional Licensing, Unclaimed Funds, Financial Institutions, Securities, and the State Fire Marshal. - ➤ The budget creates a new Division of Marijuana Control within COM and consolidates the oversight of the Medical Marijuana Control Program currently under COM and the Pharmacy Board with the Division.